Lee and Karen Duquette,

 May 25, 2009

-The two RV Gypsies parked their RV to Caron Creek RV Park then drove into Chetwynd.
-They heard that bear, elk, moose and deer roam the mountain behind the RV Park, and bear were seen roaming the mountain just last week.
+The two RV Gypsies parked their RV in Caron Creek RV Park then drove into Chetwynd.
+They heard that bear, elk, moose and deer roam the mountain behind the RV Park, and that bear were seen roaming the mountain just last week.
 But the two RV Gypsies did not see any wildlife while they were at this campground.
 Also, only a week before, there was a fluke snowstorm here that left 4-inches of snow on the ground.
-The two RV Gypsies were so glad they didn't get here sooner and that the snow was gone.
+The two RV Gypsies were so glad they did not get here sooner and that the snow was gone.

 Caron Creek RV Park sign